 Dave continues to be involved in Emergency Support Services for the City of Williams Lake and Cariboo Regional District.
 He has worked in depth with Indigenous communities in all aspects of his career.
 Dave is an avid road bike cyclist, kayaker, and hiker.
 Williams Lake is his permanent home and he is blessed with 3 children and 9 grandchildren that are all healthy and happy.

-Paul holds a bachelor’s degree in Social Sciences, majoring in Political Science with a minor in Economics from the Université de Moncton; he has a master’s degree in Regional Development from the Université du Québec à Rimouski.
-He also holds the NACLAA Certificate, the Ec.D accreditation and is the only local government administrator outside the province of Quebec to hold the “Directeur munipal agréé” designation.
-He was fortunate to be chosen as one of the 15 Acadian leaders that will influence change in New Brunswick in the future: he’s an alumnus of the New Brunswick 21 Inc. leadership program, and the National Leadership Program of Action Canada.
+Paul holds a bachelor’s degree in social sciences, majoring in Political Science with a minor in Economics from the Université de Moncton; he has a master’s degree in Regional Development from the Université du Québec à Rimouski.
+He also holds the NACLAA Certificate, the Ec.D accreditation and is the only local government administrator outside the province of Quebec to hold the “Directeur municipal agréer” designation.
+He was fortunate to be chosen as one of the 15 Acadian leaders that will influence change in New Brunswick in the future: he’s an alumnus of the New Brunswick 21 Inc. leadership program and the National Leadership Program of Action Canada.

-He is married to Danielle Doucet, a researcher in youth psychology and education at Université de Moncton and the father of Thomas, a boy who just like his parents enjoys life fully.
+He is married to Danielle Doucet, a research analyst at the New Brunswick Health Council and the father of Thomas, a 10-year-old boy who, just like his parents, enjoys life fully!

 (she/her/elle)